Skip to content

 Utqiagvik

-The North Slope Borough (NSB) Law Department in Utqiagvik, Alaska is seeking an experienced attorney.
+The North Slope Borough (NSB) Law Department in Utqiagvik (Barrow), Alaska is seeking a skilled attorney.

 The NSB is responsible for providing basic municipal services, infrastructure, and advocacy for eight Inupiat villages located along the remote, northern edge of Alaska’s Arctic.
 The region is home to a subsistence whaling tradition that extends back thousands of years, yet it also hosts some of the world’s most advanced technology in the oil and gas fields throughout Prudhoe Bay.